JonathanCGill/enterprise-ai-security-framework/README.md

 This pattern already exists in production at major platforms (NVIDIA NeMo, AWS Bedrock, Azure AI, LangChain, Guardrails AI, and others).
 What's been missing is a clear, vendor-neutral explanation of *why* it's necessary and *how* to implement it proportionate to risk.

-That's what this framework provides — and its companion repository, [AI Security Infrastructure Controls](https://github.com/JonathanCGill/ai-security-infrastructure-controls), provides the 80 technical controls that make the pattern enforceable at the infrastructure layer.
+That's what this framework provides.
+The [Infrastructure Controls](infrastructure/) section provides 80 technical controls that make the pattern enforceable at the infrastructure layer.

 ---